Welcome to UNICEF USA!

 Helping Mothers Breastfeed to Give Every Baby the Best Start in Life

 Breastfeeding after birth is natural, but it isn't always easy.
-That's why UNICEF and the World Health Organization are calling on governments and all partners to share responsibility for prioritizing breastfeeding-friendly environments for nursing mothers and their babies.
+That's why UNICEF and the World Health Organization are calling on governments to allocate increased resources to protect, promote and support breastfeeding policies and programs, especially for the most vulnerable living in emergency settings.
 In the U.S., this includes supporting the bipartisan Reach Every Mother and Child Act.

-It's a solid investment in the health of children, moms and the planet.
 Babies who start nursing within an hour after birth, breastfeed exclusively for six months and continue for up to two years receive natural protection from all forms of child malnutrition, including wasting and obesity.
-Analysis indicates that increasing rates of exclusive breastfeeding could save the lives of 820,000 children a year, generating $302 billion in additional income.
+And for families living through crisis, breastfeeding can be a lifesaver.

 Breast milk is the best form of nutrition for babies, but it's more than a meal: it can give newborns the boost they need to fight off infection.
 It's a baby's first vaccine, offering protection from many childhood illnesses.
 Women who receive skilled counseling from lactation consultants, health care professionals or peer support providers are more likely to start and continue breastfeeding.
 Above, a UNICEF-supported midwife shows a mother best breastfeeding practices at Kasanda Health Center in central Uganda. © UNICEF/UNI353032/Abdul